AndrewZhou924/time-series-classification/README.md

 # time-series-classification
-short and long time series classification using convolutional neural networks
+Short and long time series classification using convolutional neural networks

 In this project, we present a novel framework for time series classification, which is based on Gramian Angular Summation/Difference Fields and Markov Transition Fields (GAF-MTF), a recently published